 Lopinavir 400mg-Ritonavir 100mg by mouth (or nasogastric tube) every 12 hours for 10 days.

-Corticosteroid in the form of dexamethasone administered as an oral (liquid or tablets) or intravenous preparation 6 mg once daily for 10 days.
-In pregnancy or breastfeeding women, prednisolone 40 mg administered by mouth (or intravenous hydrocortisone 80 mg twice daily) should be used instead of dexamethasone.
+Corticosteroid (in children only) in the form of dexamethasone (or other appropriate corticosteroid: see Appendix 3) administered as an oral (liquid or tablets) or intravenous preparation.
+In pregnancy or breastfeeding women, prednisolone (or intravenous hydrocortisone) should be used.

 (Note: It is permitted to switch between the two routes of administration according to clinical circumstances.)

-Hydroxychloroquine by mouth for a total of 10 days as follows: